 Players’ performances in training and matches are constantly recorded to give the club an unprecedented amount of statistical data aimed at keeping them in maximum physical condition, and ensuring they can cope with the rigours that professional football places on the human body.

 These are all examples of football’s recent pursuit of marginal gains as clubs are increasingly turning to the most unlikely sources, and focusing on the smallest details to give themselves an advantage.

 And football is not the only sport where sleeping patterns and data analysis are quickly becoming the backbone of a player’s off the field regime.
+Put simply, sleep matters.
+Click here to visit Australia’s leading bamboo bedding sites – in particular, you can’t go past their bamboo sheets!
+Even small details like bedding are routinely checked in athletic spheres.
 Other athletes such as Roger Federer and basketball star LeBron James are both known advocates of getting sufficient amounts of sleep per night, and their attitudes are supported by research showing that performance is indeed benefited by sufficient rest.

 To use a recent example, Moussa Sissoko’s £30m transfer to Tottenham this summer may raise eyebrows after a turbulent and inconsistent 2015/16 season with Newcastle was bookended with a personally reinvigorating Euro campaign with Les Blues.
 But it does correlate with the notion that players with a greater physical aptitude are becoming more desirable for their ability to endure the rigours of what is asked of them.